nextest-rs/nextest/site/src/book/benchmark-integration.md

 By default, `cargo nextest run` does not include benchmarks as part of the test run.
 (This matches `cargo test`.)

-To include benchmarks in your test run, use `cargo nextest run --all-targets`:
+To include benchmarks in your test run, use `cargo nextest run --all-targets`.

 This will produce output that looks like: